techslaves/techslaves.github.io/_posts/2021-05-06-Dynamic Volume Provisioning NFS.md

 You should be able to see storage class with name `nfs-client`.

+*Using --kubeconfig parameter as I am installing helm chart from powershell from my Windows laptop on remote kubernetes cluster.*

 **Test automatic PV creation on NFS server***

 Create below PVC and check if underlying PV is created on NFS server automatically